gwr3n/skp/lib/README.md

 # OPL Libraries

-Replace the jar with the appropriate OPL jar (oplall.jar) from your OPL installation directory.
+Include in this folder the appropriate OPL jar (oplall.jar) from your OPL installation directory.

 In Windows, make sure the associated DLL (oplall.dll) is also included.